What is Temperature Qualification

 - Freezer in a pharma company

-Why is it important to get Temperature Qualification?
+Why is it important to carry out a temperature qualification study?

-Temperature Qualification is done on equipment used for temperature-critical applications, such as fridges, freezers, incubators and cold rooms.
-A Qualification is a key process before goods can be stored.
-By qualifying and certifying your equipment you are ensured that during normal operating conditions it is always capable of maintaining the specified critical values throughout the entire temperature interval.
+A temperature qualification study is performed on equipment used for temperature-critical applications, such as fridges, freezers, incubators and cold rooms.
+A qualification study is a key process before goods can be stored.
+By qualifying and certifying your equipment you ensure that during normal operating conditions it is always capable of maintaining the specified critical values throughout the entire temperature interval.
 Additionally, the test and certification allows for a better understanding of the performance of both the equipment and the enclosed area.
 Depending on the type and use case of the equipment, there can also be a need for testing other environmental parameters, but as temperature is the most prevalent one, this is what the article will focus on.

-How is a Mapping study different from a Qualification?
+How is a mapping study different from a qualification study?

-The following are some of the equipment that traditionally requires temperature qualification and some of common use-cases for each.
+The following are examples of equipment that traditionally requires temperature qualification along with common use-cases for each.

 - Freezers -18° C (0° F) for keeping frozen food, vaccines, certain medicine etc.